tommyettinger/anim8-gdx/README.md

     - It is not as good at reproducing unusual colors (ones very different from what the palette contains), when compared to WREN or especially to WOVEN.
     - It can have worse banding than other dithers of its type, like WREN.
   - BURKES
-    - This is fairly simple error diffusion dither than nonetheless has very smooth results.
+    - This is fairly simple error-diffusion dither than nonetheless has very smooth results.
-    - This is more faithful to the original error diffusion algorithm, which may explain why it looks better that Floyd-Steinberg (DIFFUSION) much of the time.
+    - This is more faithful to the original error-diffusion algorithm, which may explain why it looks better that Floyd-Steinberg (DIFFUSION) much of the time.
     - Artifacts tend to be 45-degree lines, if they show up at all.
     - Because this doesn't introduce extra noise, it will look very good with larger palettes, since the dithering should bring the colors to where they should be and not where the noise would offset them.
   - OCEANIC
-    - A slight tweak on BURKES that uses blue noise to make small changes to the error diffusion pattern.
+    - A slight tweak on BURKES that uses blue noise to make small changes to the error-diffusion pattern.
     - This mostly is an improvement on existing dithers when BURKES has noticeable artifacts, but it is rather good in general, as well.
     - Where diagonal artifacts would have appeared with BURKES, this tends to show soft/fuzzy noise, but not over a large area.
     - If no significant issues are found with OCEANIC, then either OCEANIC or the very similar SEASIDE algorithm may become the default dither, because they have a good balance of softness and accuracy.
       - I went with WREN though, because some of its results were really excellent and none looked "off" in general.
   - SEASIDE
-    - Very close to OCEANIC, this also uses blue noise to adjust the error diffusion; the difference is that it uses different blue noise textures for each RGB channel.
+    - Very close to OCEANIC, this also uses blue noise to adjust the error-diffusion; the difference is that it uses different blue noise textures for each RGB channel.
     - This sometimes has better color reproduction than OCEANIC, but also sometimes doesn't.
 It's hard to tell why.
     - Any repetitive small-scale patterns in this are likely to be different from those in OCEANIC, or absent entirely.
     - When two colors are nearly-equally matched in a palette, OCEANIC tends to show a 1px checkerboard, whereas SEASIDE is less likely to show any repetitive artifact.
+    - This improved in version 0.6.0 by changing its error-diffusion to more-closely match how BURKES dither works; this eliminated some of the "coarseness" present in earlier versions.
   - GOURD
     - Somewhere between PATTERN and LOAF, this is an ordered dither using a 8x8 grid it applies rather directly as added noise.
     - This is quite a bit faster than PATTERN, and gets almost-similar results.